scooterbreak/Pathfinding-Algorithms/README.md

 When exiting the application, exit through the TKinter window.
 Exiting through the Pygame window crashes the application and I haven't been able to fix this issue.

+Included is a Pathfinding Algorithms.exe file which allows you to download an executable of the program.
+A "Pathfinding Algorithms" folder will appear in the location of installation and in that folder is a "Main.exe" executable which runs the program.

 As this is my first project in Python, there may be a some unorthodox code, such as the way I use global variables and structure the different classes.